Learned Sorted Table Search and Static Indexes in Small Model Space: Learning from a Static Sorted Set to Speed-Up Searching in It

+\item {\bf Ingredient Three of Learned Indexing: The Model Error Correction}.
+Since $F$ is an approximation of the ranks of the elements in the table, applying it to an element in order to predict its rank, we may produce an error $e$.
+With reference to Figure \ref{fig:CDF}(c), applying the model to the element $398$, we obtain a predicted rank of $4.68$, instead of $7$, which is the real rank.
+So, the error made by the model $F(x)=0.01*x+0.85$ on this element is $e = 7 - \lceil 4.68 \rceil = 2$.
+Therefore, in order to use the equation $F$ to predict where an element $x$ is in the table, we must correct for this error.
+Indeed, we consider the maximum error $\epsilon$ computed as the maximum distance between the real rank of the elements in the table and the corresponding rank predicted by the model.
+The maximum error $\epsilon$ is used to set the search interval of an element $x$ to be $[F(x) - \epsilon, F(x) + \epsilon]$.
+In the example we are discussing, $\epsilon$ is 3. \end{itemize}

-For this research, it is important to know how much of the table is discarded once the model makes a prediction on a query element.
-For instance, Binary Search, after the first test, discards $50\%$ of the table.
-Because of the diversity across models to determine the search interval, and in order to place all models on a par, we estimate the reduction factor of a model, i.e., the percentage of the table that is no longer considered for searching after a prediction, empirically.
+More in general, in order to perform a query, the model is consulted and an interval in which to search is returned.
+Then, Binary Search on that interval is performed.
+Different models may use different schemes to determine the required range, as outlined in Section \ref{sec:models}.
+The reader interested in a rigorous presentation of those ideas can consult Marcus et al. \cite{Marcus20b}.
+In this paper, we characterize the accuracy in the prediction of a model via the \emph{reduction factor}: the percentage of the table that is no longer considered for searching after the prediction of a rank.
+Because of the diversity across models to determine the search interval, and in order to place all models on a par, we estimate empirically the reduction factor of a model.
 That is, with the use of the model and over a batch of queries, we determine the length of the interval to search into for each query.
 Based on it, it is immediate to compute the reduction factor for that query.
 Then, we take the average of those reduction factors over the entire set of queries as the reduction factor of the model for the given table.